 4. The Bridge to Terabithia by Katherine Peterson

 This captivating story for young adults is about the adventures of two tweens, a boy and a girl, who set out to create an elaborate kingdom called Terabithia.
-They rule the land as the King and Queen, until a tragedy happens.
-One of the characters is PT, or Prince of Terabithia, the girl’s puppy. [chapter book, ages 9 and up]
+They rule the land as the King and Queen until a tragedy happens.
+One of the characters is PT, or Prince of Terabithia, the girl’s puppy. [middle grade, ages 9 and up]

 3. The Hero’s Guide to Storming the Castle by Christopher Healy